ngrossmann/momo/README.md

 echo "server.myhost.random:$RANDOM|g" | nc -u -w0 127.0.0.1 8125
 ```

-Unlike StatsD Momo does not aggregate/count values it just pushes the what
+Unlike StatsD Momo does not aggregate/count events to build time-series,
+it expects to receive values at a regular interval and pushed those
-it receives to Couchbase.
+values directly to Couchbase.

 ### HTTP/Json